 The PADI Open Water Scuba Instructor (OWSI) course is a 3-4 day course designed to prepare qualified candidates to become PADI Instructors.
-This course is scheduled during the last 4 days of our Instructor Development Course (IDC).
+This course is scheduled during the last 4 days of our Instructor Development Course (IDC) and is geared towards Assistant Instructors ready to progress towards earning the full PADI Instructor rating.
 Either the OWSI course or the entire IDC must be completed before attending the PADI Instructor Examination (IE).
 Scuba instructors certified by other organizations may cross over to PADI by successfully completing the OWSI course and the IE. Combining the Assistant Instructor (AI) course and the OWSI course into a continuous program makes up the entire IDC.

 PADI Open Water Scuba Instructor Course includes training in PADI systems, standards and procedures and additional related topics.